 After lunch, head over to SakéOne to sample a different type of local vintage.
 If you’ve only had the Japanese fermented rice beverage served warm in sushi bars, you’re in for a treat.
 The sakes made here are served chilled, like white wine, and pair surprisingly well with a range of foods – and cocktail mixers.
 Try a flight of craft Oregon sakes in the tasting room or tour the kura (brewery).

-Just south on the Tualatin Valley Highway you’ll find A Blooming Hill Vineyard.
-From their 2010 Mingle, a blend of pinot gris, chardonnay and Riesling, to acclaimed pinot noirs, this winery is racking up the ribbons.
+Just south on the Tualatin Valley Highway you’ll find A Blooming Hill Vineyard & Winery.
+From their 2017 Riesling (which tastes of candied tropical fruits) to their acclaimed pinot noirs, this winery’s offerings are as eclectic as they are delicious.

 Montinore Estate, less than two miles south, features a tasting room that feels like a family room.
 From their gewürztraminer to their grape juice (a great substitute for cooking vinegars or cocktail mixers), there’s unique taste in every bottle sold here.